Skip to content

 The Strategic Response: Gravity and Synergy

-Governance / Delivery Lever Deep Tunnel Sewerage System Phase 2 Link tariff, financing, and recycling policy into one nexus model.
+Infrastructure Lever DTSS Phase 2 Link tariff, financing, and recycling into one nexus model.

 The Full Energy Exposure Briefing

-The full report provides the portfolio logic, operating exposure, and long-horizon sequencing behind this energy-cost transition.
+Get the portfolio logic, operating exposure, and long-horizon sequencing behind Singapore's water-energy transition.

 Questions the Full Report Answers

-How does the supply mix change PUB, Singapore's National Water Agency's long-term cost exposure?
+How does the supply mix change PUB's long-term cost exposure?

-The visible metric is only the starting point.
-The report breaks down how portfolio composition, reclamation volume, and desalination reliance change long-term operating exposure.
+The report breaks down how portfolio composition and desalination reliance change long-term operating exposure and sensitivity to energy price volatility.

 Why is NEWater more than a construction programme?

-It changes the system logic behind reclamation and conveyance.
-The report explains why that sequencing matters before additional supply independence can be absorbed efficiently.
+It changes the system logic behind reclamation.
+The report explains why specific sequencing is required before additional supply independence can be absorbed efficiently.

 Analysis by Our Future Water Intelligence — Robert C. Brears